k-rajat19/k-rajat19/README.md

   ### My Experiences

   - Added new features in [Facebook's Jest](https://github.com/facebook/jest).
-  - Front-end dev at  <a href="https://brandwick.com/"> brandwick </a> - Converting high-end UI design's into React Component's.
+  - Front-end dev at  <a href="https://brandwick.com/"> brandwick </a> - Working with React Component's.